-If you are unfortunate and contract Covid-19 you need to change your brush after recovering from Covid-19.
+According to Dentists in Townsville and other health organizations, If you are unfortunate and contract Covid-19 you need to change your brush after recovering from Covid-19.
 Your toothbrush will be teeming Covid-19 and the longer you have it around the more chance you have of infecting others in proximity to your toothbrush.

 Never share toothbrushes

 It should go without saying that you should never share toothbrushes at the best of times.
 Our mouths are breeding grounds for bacteria and brushing them is a line of defence against said bacteria.
 By sharing a toothbrush you are increasing the number of bacteria your mouth is exposed to.
 Also, if the person you are sharing a toothbrush with has a virus or cold you are extremely likely to catch it.
 It is not the best practice in any event.
 If you are doing this, stop immediately and change your brush and make sure you are the only person using it.

 It’s not just you that needs to practice social distancing, your toothbrush needs to as well.
 Keeping your toothbrush in the same holder or area of your washroom creates a strong likelihood of colds and viruses like Covid-19 being transmitted.
 Keep your toothbrush in a separate spot from your family members or roommates and change them after recovering from an infectious illness.

 Disinfect the handle if there is an outbreak

 If you are concerned about a recent outbreak in your area of Covid-19 or similar you can take preventative measures such as disinfecting the handle of your toothbrush regularly and soaking your toothbrush in an antibacterial mouthwash.
 It’s not a silver bullet in terms of preventing Covid but it can help.